plone/documentation/docs/classic-ui/views.md

 ### By using `plone.api.content.get_view()`

-The plone.api provides a method to get a view by it's registered name, the context and the current request.
+The `plone.api` provides a method to get a view by its registered name, the context, and the current request.

 ```python
 from plone import api